linode/docs/docs/troubleshooting/troubleshooting-web-servers-databases-other-services/index.md

 ### Analyze Service Logs

-If your service doesn't start normally, review your system logs and the logs for the service.
+If your service doesn't start normally, review your system logs for the service.
 Your system logs may be in the following locations:

 | Distribution | System Logs |
 | ------------ | ------- |